Elevation in dark mode: when drop shadows stop working

 inset 0 0 0 1px rgba(255,255,255,0.04), /* inner hairline */

-trick for "raised" in dark mode.
-The inner hairline keeps the fill from looking
+single biggest trick for "raised" in dark mode.
+The inner hairline keeps the

-flat, and the outer ring is a 1px dark separator so the surface doesn't bleed
+fill from looking flat.
+The outer ring is a 1px dark separator so the surface

 Elevation is then just how many ambient layers you stack on top: